 Want to learn more about the copyright owner who claimed material in your video through Content ID?
-You can find information about them in your YouTube account.
+You can find info about them in YouTube Studio.

 Where to look

 - From the left menu, select Content.

 - In the Restrictions column, if a video has a claim on it, it will be labeled Copyright claim.